denny0223/Panagram/README.md

 #### Setting up your Xcode project

-1. Open the Xcode project at `Anypic-iOS/Anypic.xcodeproj`.
+1. Open the Xcode project at `Panagram-iOS/Panagram.xcodeproj`.

-2. Create your Anypic App on [Parse](https://parse.com/apps).
+2. Create your Panagram App on [Parse](https://parse.com/apps).

 3. Copy your new app's application id and client key into `AppDelegate.m`: